SZA Album Reviews

 Solána Imani Rowe was born in St. Louis, Missouri.
 She grew up with a Christian mother and a Muslim father.
 She studied marine biology at the University of Delaware, dropping out during her last semester.

 SZA created her stage name from the Supreme Alphabet, influenced by the Wu-Tang Clan’s GZA.
-The last two letters in her name stand for Zig-Zag and Allah, while the first letter S can mean either saviour or sovereign.
+The last two letters in her name represent Zig-Zag and Allah, while the first letter S means either saviour or sovereign.

-Influenced by jazz, hip-hop, and R&B, she despises genre labels – “when you try to label it, you remove the option for it to be limitless.
+Influenced by jazz, hip-hop, and R&B, SZA despises genre labels.
+She stated that “when you try to label it, you remove the option for it to be limitless.
 It diminishes the music.”
 Both of her albums to date are highly acclaimed.
 SZA is a prolific writer, who only releases the best of her songs to the general public.
-There’s been a lot of intelligent and expansive R&B in the 21st century – Jamila Woods, Janelle Monae, and Dawn Richard are talented contemporaries – but SZA might have best catalogue of all her contemporaries so far.
+There’s been a lot of intelligent, arty, and expansive R&B in the 21st century – Jamila Woods, Janelle Monae, and Dawn Richard are talented contemporaries – but SZA might have the best catalogue of all her contemporaries so far.

 A third record, Lana, is scheduled for October 2024.
-It was originally planned as part of a deluxe version of SOS but it was decided it was strong enough to warrant a separate release.
+Originally planned as part of a deluxe version of SOS, it was decided it was strong enough to warrant a separate release.

 SZA Album Reviews